Last updated: May 4, 2026

 How often do I need to renew my pesticide license in West Virginia?

-Both the Commercial Applicator License ($20) and LPAB license ($60) renew annually.
-The renewal window is November 1 through April 1 each year through the WVPlants online system.
-Additionally, you must complete 20 Continuing Credit Units (CCUs) per licensed category every 3 years by December 31.
-Failure to renew on time or maintain required CCUs can result in license suspension.
+Both the Commercial Applicator License ($20) and the LPAB License ($60) renew annually.
+The renewal window is November 1 through April 1 each year via the WVPlants online system at the WV Department of Agriculture.
+In addition, you must complete 20 Continuing Credit Units (CCUs) per licensed category every 3 years, by December 31 of the third year.
+Failure to renew or maintain CCUs can result in license suspension — plan your CE around the 3-year cycle rather than the annual renewal window.

-No general landscaping contractor license exists at the state level in West Virginia.
-The WV Contractor Licensing Board license applies to construction contractors, not landscapers.
-The only state-level license specifically for landscaping businesses is the pesticide applicator license (if you apply chemicals).
+No. West Virginia has no general landscaping contractor license at the state level.
+The WV Contractor Licensing Board (CLB) applies to construction trades (HVAC, electrical, plumbing, general construction), not to landscaping, lawn care, or grounds maintenance.
+The only state-level license specifically for landscaping businesses is the pesticide applicator license structure if you apply chemicals.
 Some municipalities may have local business license requirements — check with your city or county clerk.

 More West Virginia Business Guides